Daybreak:Volume 1 Chapter 8

 "No, but a hidden magical aura isn't a natural occurrence.
 That means you're not just contracting a magical disease or having an allergic reaction against the wards, but being affected by deliberate foul play.
 Although, given your master, I wouldn't be surprised if that were the case."

-Kaede couldn't tell if Parzifal was smirking or scowling; probably a bit of both.
+Kaede couldn't tell if Perceval was smirking or scowling; probably a bit of both.

 "Are you sure all you drank was water?
 That there wasn't anything in that chalice you mentioned?"
-Parzifal asked.
+Perceval asked.

 "Pascal said the Detection spells came out clean.
 How reliable is that?"

-"Reliable enough for everything conventional," Parzifal simply shrugged.
+"Reliable enough for everything conventional," Perceval simply shrugged.
 "But healers aren't in the subterfuge or poison business, and that spell is old, ancient.
-One of the first things they teach in this school is that as long as there is a way, there is also a counter.
+One of the lessons they teach us in this school is that as long as there is a way, there is also a counter.
 Unfortunately... that's all I can really tell you."

 Kaede nodded as she held onto that thought for later: